SubekSharma/ariel-image-segmentation/README.md

-Since I can't directly access the page, I'll guide you on how to update your README file based on common practices and typical content structure.
-Here’s an updated version of the README file, considering standard sections and what you might need:

----

 # Aerial Image Segmentation with PyTorch

 This repository contains a project for performing aerial image segmentation using PyTorch.
 The notebook demonstrates how to preprocess data, build and train a segmentation model, and evaluate its performance.